 Here’s a resource on getting more traffic to your blog posts.
 The more eyeballs on your posts, the more opportunities there are to land an affiliate sale.

 Promoting the Product on Social Media

 Sometimes, you won’t even need to create a blog post to promote products online.
-You could simply tweet about it, include your affiliate link t the product in your tweet, and get the commission if your follower purchase through your link.
+You could simply tweet about it, including your affiliate link to the product in your tweet, and get the commission if your follower purchases through your link.